soluble-ai/k.env/README.md

 A variation of this has always existed in my `.zshrc`.
 Originally titled "k.sh".

+kubectx, a popular utility that serves a *similar* function, is a choice between a ~250 line shell script, or a compiled Go binary.

+k.env is about a dozen lines.

+Simple is better.

 Inspired by [@ibuildthecloud's tweet](https://twitter.com/ibuildthecloud/status/1303329978088484869), built by Matt at [Soluble.ai](https://www.soluble.ai).